maxhumber/maxhumber.com/content/blog_2.md

+---
-title: The Second Blog
+title: The Second Blog!
 date: 2019-07-24
-tags: quotes
+tags: python

-# blog 2
+slug: blog2
+---

 This is my second blog post.